manu-de-verdun/sql-json-generator/README.md

 `.insert( queryData )`

-The first paramenter contains the data used to produce the SQL query.
+The first parameter contains the data used to produce the SQL query.
 The function returns a string with the SQL.
+In case of error, will return ``null``

 ```
 sqlParams = {
-    $update: 'mytable',
+    $insert: 'mytable',
-    $set : {
+    $values : {
+        field_a: 1,
         field_b: 1
-    },
-    $where: {
-        field_a: 1
     }
 }